-This page was written by Nate Kemp, a foster parent and member of Grace Community Church.
+This page was written by Nate Kemp, a foster-turned-adoptive parent and member of Grace Community Church.

 Before I began the process of obtaining a license to foster and adopt, I had many misconceptions and fears.
 Here is a list of some of those things that I struggled with, and the answers that I found.